 SCORM is a purported "standard" that allows a learning platform to communicate with an external training module or technology of some kind.
 It's status as a true standard is in doubt as a practical matter, since adherence does not really guarantee interoperability.
 SCORM comes in two flavors: SCORM 1.2 (fairly complex and fragile) and SCORM 2004 (Very complex and fragile).

 Application software was traditionally enhanced and released in clear-cut, named "versions", much like Microsoft Windows.
 For example, FlexTraining had a version 4.1, a version 4.2, a version 5.0, etc. In the modern software industry, and mainly due to cloud deployment which is so popular, software is enhanced continuously and updates are very frequent.
 FlexTraining version 6.5 has been available for years, and has been through many, many small enhencements, and some significant ones as well.

 A Universal Learning Platform is the next-generation platform, compared to the LMS.
-It enhanes the versatility of the training tools provided, with the emphasis on handling different formats and content sources.
-FlexTraining provides two built-in wizards to convert PowerPoint slide collections and video collections to online lessons.
+It enhances the versatility of the training tools provided, with the emphasis on handling different formats and content sources.
+"Universal" is a relative term, but the emphasis is certainly on versatility.
+FlexTraining provides built-in wizards to convert PowerPoint slide collections and video collections to online lessons.
 Lessons are the main element, along with tests, of an online course.

 Under HTML5, videos are delivered to the browser with a "VIDEO" tag, rather than a complex OBJECT tag.
+This is a great improvement.
 With the Video tag, a reference to the actual video file is a parameter that lives withing the tag itself.
 The learning system will substitute the anme of the video at run time, so that videos may be kept in collections within folders or libraries.
 The most popular video file format is "MP4", which is a format that can be rendered by all modern web browsers.
-A video may be a lesson or a topic within an online course.
+A video may be a lesson or a topic within an online FlexTrainingcourse.